Laf111/CEMU-Batch-Framework/README.md

 - Switch freely from a version of CEMU to another for a given game, and play with the same data you had on the first one;
 - Switch from game to game and automatically have all your data saved or restored on a given version of the CEMU emulator;
 - Check new release before updating your main install;
-- Make your loadiine games library portable.
+- Make your loadiine games library portable and save settings per host (and per user)

 ## How it works: